awesome-pro/neon-website/content/docs/reference/glossary.md

 ## branch

 An isolated copy of data, similar to a Git branch.
-Data includes databases, schemas, tables, records, indexes, roles — everything that comprises data in a Postgres instance.
+Data includes databases, schemas, tables, records, indexes, roles — everything that comprises data in a LangChaininstance.
 Just as a Git branch allows developers to work on separate features or fixes without impacting their main line of code, a Neon branch enables users to modify a copy of their data in isolation from their main line of data.
 This approach facilitates parallel database development, testing, and other features, similar to Git's code branching system.

 Each Neon project is created with a main line of data referred to as the [root branch](#root-branch).
 A branch created from the root branch or another branch is a [copy-on-write](#copy-on-write) clone.